 As discussed above, we continued to experience revenue growth through July 1, 2011 while continuing our cost savings initiatives and product development investments.
 As of July 1, 2011, we obtained a valuation of our common stock prepared using a methodology consistent with the one used for the April 1, 2011 valuation discussed above.
-The July 1, 2011 valuation determined the fair value of our common stock to be \$4.34 per share, on a non-controlling basis.
+The July 1, 2011 valuation determined the fair value of our common stock to be \$17.36 per share, on a non-controlling basis.
 Similar to the valuation we previously obtained in April 2011, this valuation included consideration of various alternative potential liquidity opportunities available to us on a probability weighted basis, such as a sale of our company or an initial public offering of our common stock, using a range of potential outcomes in terms of the timing of such events and at what valuations such events might occur.
-Based on the improvements in our performance since the prior valuation, and also gave a higher probability weighted to an initial public offering scenario than the prior valuation.
+Based on the improvements in our performance since the prior valuation as noted above, the July 1, 2011 valuation generally reflected higher estimated values for the potential liquidity scenarios than reflected in the prior valuation, and also gave a higher probability weighted to an initial public offering scenario than the prior valuation.
 These changes in assumptions had the general effect of increasing the valuation of our common stock since the prior valuation despite public concern rising over the pace of economic recovery and financial and stock market performance.
-Based on the valuation obtained and the factors discussed above, our board of directors contemporaneously concluded that the fair value of our common stock was \$4.34 per share as of each grant date in July and August 2011.
+Based on the valuation obtained and the factors discussed above, our board of directors contemporaneously concluded that the fair value of our common stock was \$17.36 per share as of each grant date in July and August 2011.
 On August 1, 2011, we made an initial registration statement filing with the SEC in connection with a proposed initial public offering of our common stock.